s-mostafa-a/Luna16/README.md

 If you have any questions on the code, please send an [email to me](mailto:s.mostafa.a96@gmail.com?subject=[GitHub]%20LUNA16%20grt123).
 # Code description
 ## Prepare
-I have written the code of preparation in `prepare` and it contains almost all data pre-processing and augmentation steps of [their paper](https://arxiv.org/abs/1711.08324).
+I have written the code of preparation in the `prepare` directory, it contains almost all data pre-processing and augmentation steps of [their paper](https://arxiv.org/abs/1711.08324).

-### To understand what is going on inside prepare directory:
+### Tutorials:
 I have made a jupyter notebook for pre-processing [here](./notebooks/Preprocessor.ipynb) It is like a tutorial which I have tried to cover all of the works done in the `prepare._ct_scan.CTScan.preprocess` method and the main reference (the paper).

 Also for the data augmentation, there is another jupyter notebook [here](./notebooks/Augmentor.ipynb) which this one is tutorial-ish too.
 If you want to know how does the code generate augmented patches, I strongly recommend you to read it.

 ## Model
 To understand the "Nodule Net", it would be best if you read the paper.